Idaho Sales Tax Filing Update May 2019

 How does this affect my TaxJar Report for Idaho?

-Your Idaho Sales Tax Report will be updated in July 2019 (when returns for sales after June 1, 2019 are due) to specifically reflect sales that had tax collected and remitted by Marketplaces that are supported as Marketplace Facilitators in TaxJar Reports.
+Your Idaho Sales Tax Report are updated to specifically reflect sales that had tax collected and remitted by Marketplaces that are supported as Marketplace Facilitators in TaxJar Reports.